Auschwitz survivors mark anniversary online amid pandemic - WTMJ

 So instead, Friedman will be alone at home in Highland Park, New Jersey, on International Holocaust Remembrance Day.
 Yet a message of warning from her about the rise of hatred will be part of a virtual observance organized by the World Jewish Congress.

+In Austria and Slovakia, hundreds of survivors were offered their first doses of a vaccine against the coronavirus in a gesture both symbolic and truly lifesaving given the threat of the virus to older adults.
+In Israel, some 900 Holocaust survivors died from COVID-19 out of the 5,300 who were infected last year, the country’s Central Bureau of Statistics reported said Tuesday.

+Pope Francis warned from the Vatican that distorted ideologies can “end up destroying a people and humanity.”
+Meanwhile, Luxembourg signed a deal agreeing to pay reparations and to restitute dormant bank accounts, insurance policies and looted art to Holocaust survivors.

-Other institutions around the world, including the Auschwitz-Birkenau memorial museum in Poland, Yad Vashem in Israel and the United States Holocaust Memorial Museum in Washington D.C. also have online events planned.
-The presidents of Israel, Germany and Poland will be among those delivering remarks of remembrance and warning.
+Institutions around the world, including the Auschwitz-Birkenau memorial museum in Poland, Yad Vashem in Israel and the United States Holocaust Memorial Museum in Washington D.C. have online events planned.
+The presidents of Israel, Germany and Poland were among those planning to deliver remarks of remembrance and warning.

 The online nature of this year’s commemorations is a sharp contrast to how Friedman spent the 75th anniversary of Auschwitz’s liberation last year, when she gathered under a huge tent with other survivors and dozens of European leaders at the site of the former camp.
 It was one of the last large international gatherings before the pandemic forced the cancellation of most large gatherings.